Stress, sleep disturbances, neck or jaw pain, or eye strain may trigger these headaches.

 Pain relievers may help, as may relaxation and stress management.

-Many people occasionally have tension-type headaches.
-The cause is not well-understood but may be related to a lower-than-normal threshold for pain.
+The cause of tension-type headaches is not well-understood but may be related to a lower-than-normal threshold for pain.
 Stress may be involved.
 However, how stress is involved is not clearly understood, and it is not the only explanation for the symptoms.

 Episodic headaches occur fewer than 15 days a month.
 The pain is usually mild to moderate.
 It may last 30 minutes to several days.
 These headaches typically start several hours after waking and worsen as the day progresses.
 They rarely awaken people from sleep.

 Chronic headaches occur 15 or more days a month.
 Severity may increase as more headaches occur.
 The pain may vary in intensity throughout the day but is almost always present.

 Tension-type headaches are rarely severe and usually do not interfere with daily activities.

 Unlike migraine headaches Migraines A migraine headache is typically a pulsating or throbbing pain that ranges from moderate to severe.
 It can affect one or both sides of the head.
 It is often worsened by physical activity, light... read more , tension-type headaches are not accompanied by nausea and vomiting and are not made worse by physical activity, light, sounds, or odors.

 Diagnosis of Tension-Type Headaches